drivardxrm/Dataverse-CustomApis/README.md

 ## Installation
-Managed and unmanaged solutions are provided in the Release section : https://github.com/drivardxrm/Dataverse-CustomApis/releases/
+Managed and unmanaged solutions are provided in the [Release section](https://github.com/drivardxrm/Dataverse-CustomApis/releases/)